ChangeVision/astah-plantuml-plugin/README.md

 This is the view you get after installing this plug-in which is a PlantUML editor on the left and its preview on the right.
 <img src="https://github.com/ChangeVision/astah-plantuml-plugin/blob/images/img/PlantUML-View-Pane-Closeup.png?raw=true" width="600">
-- 「▲toAstah」 button generates a diagram and also creates model in Astah based on PlantUML editor
+- `▲toAstah` button generates a diagram and also creates model in Astah based on PlantUML editor
-- 「▼toPlant」 button converts Astah diagram to PlantUML text with preview
+- `▼toPlant` button converts Astah diagram to PlantUML text with preview
 - Syntax validator check is always running and it shows syntax errors at the bottom if there are any
 - Ctrl + scroll wheel works for zooming both on the editor and preview